The Shin-Bijutsukai was a turn-of-the-century (1901-1902) design magazine full of vintage Japanese art prints.

 Cranes are another important symbol in Japanese art.
 For the Japanese, the crane represents good fortune and longevity.
 They refer to the crane as the “bird of happiness”.

-A more abstract Japanese illustration from page 214 of the magazine, Shin-Bijutsukai.
+A more abstract Japanese illustration from Shin-Bijutsukai.

 32. Japanese Landscape Illustration